Michigan state park fees will rise $1 starting in March

 LANSING, Mich.
-(AP) – Annual fees that allow unlimited access to Michigan’s state parks are rising by $1.
+(WJMN) — An annual fee that allows unlimited access to Michigan’s state parks is rising by $1.

+Starting March 1, it will cost $12 for the Recreation Passport when it’s bought with one’s license plate registration renewal.

 The fee will be $17 when a passport is purchased at state parks, DNR customer service centers or at a secretary of state branch outside the vehicle registration renewal process.